Connect with us

 He then listed examples of these nations being Malaysia, the Philippines, South Korea, Nepal, Indonesia, Pakistan and India.

-Paddy further elaborated that when travel YouTubers make travel vlogs in these countries and make the same videos, “title them the same way that everybody titles them, the thumbnails the same”, they’ll get clicked on by the locals in these nations.
+Paddy further elaborated that when travel YouTubers make travel vlogs in these countries, make videos and “title them the same way that everybody titles them, the thumbnails the same”, they’ll get clicked on by the locals of these nations.

-Can get over 30,000 subscribers in 2 months but there’s a catch
+Can gain over 30,000 new subscribers in 2 months, but there’s a catch

-However, this is not good for travel YouTubers in the long term as those subscribers are the local residents of the aforementioned nations and when you leave the country, they’ll be less likely to watch your content anymore.
-As such would hurt your algorithm in the future.
+However, this is not good for travel YouTubers in the long term, as those subscribers are the locals of the aforementioned nations, and when the content creators leave the country, the new subscribers will be less likely to watch their content anymore.
+Accordingly, this would hurt their videos’ algorithm on YouTube in the future.

 As for Malaysia, Paddy said that the Malaysian audience loves to watch foreigners navigate the country and eat their food.

-Hence, that’s why the British YouTuber said that for his plans for last year, he planned to go to countries where he personally wanted to visit and if possible, those countries are also nations where YouTube ‘rewards’ travel vloggers for visiting.
+Hence, that’s why the British YouTuber said that for his plans for 2023, he planned to go to countries where he personally wanted to visit, and if possible, those countries are also nations where YouTube ‘rewards’ travel vloggers for visiting.

 He also stressed that if he were to visit the said countries, he would want it to be on brand with his channel and with an idea and to get to know the country rather than just go there and make the same videos everybody makes.